fedosejev/react.tips/data/how-to-use-react-component-lifecycle-methods/content.md

-# How To Use React Component Lifecycle Methods
+# How To Use React.js Component Lifecycle Methods

 Everything in this universe has a lifecycle.
 It means everything is constantly changing over time.
 From the moment you born - you start changing - you're getting older.
 We divide our life into parts that we call - [The Stages of Life](http://www.ralphrowbottom.info/the-stages-of-life-a-new-look/).